1 - Overview

 Preceding Service

-This is a list of services that must be pre-configured before creating this service.
-Please refer to the guide provided for each service and prepare in advance for more details.
+This is a list of services that must be pre-configured before creating the service.
+Please refer to the guide provided for each service and prepare in advance.

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

-Fig. Multi-node GPU Cluster Pre-service
+Table.
+Multi-node GPU Cluster preliminary service

-1.1 - Server Type
+1.1 - Server type

-Multi-node GPU Cluster Server Type
+Multi-node GPU Cluster server type

-Server Generationg2Provided server generation
+Server generationg2Provided server generation

 • g2